Garden Care In August: Preparing for Autumn

 The summer has just about slipped by us, and we will soon be greeted by the changing colours of autumn.
 While the sun still lingers on in August, the changing weather that autumn brings is beginning to sweep in so now is the time to make some preparations to get your garden in gear for the colder weather that’s waiting around the corner.

-You can start with the following tips;
+You can start with the following gardening tips for autumn:

 1. Liquid feeding will extend the flowering season